keepraw/bilive/docs/install-questions.md

 Solution: I checked that the pypi library has updated the triton 3.1.0 version: https://pypi.org/project/triton/#history, you can consider upgrading pip, or directly pull the whl installation from huggingface, it is not a problem.
 The test machine version is linux python3.10.12 pip, it is not a problem.

 > Also, triton is a library for inference, if you don't need to use whisper to generate subtitles, you can also not install it.

-## ModuleNotFoundError: No module named 'fcntl'

-The file lock `fcntl` module does not support windows, there are some alternative ways, but the best solution is to use WSL to run this project.

-Solution: Use WSL to run this project.